-Project with Report: if the apprentice's evidence does not meet the requirements to achieve the pass descriptors for the project assessment method on their first assessment attempt, they must amend the project output in line with the independent assessor's feedback.
-The apprentice will be given 4 weeks to rework and submit the amended report.
-A further presentation and question assessment will be carried out.
+Observation with questions: if the apprentice's evidence does not meet the requirements to achieve the pass descriptors for the observation and questions on their first assessment attempt, a further, different observation and questions assessment will be carried out.

-Professional Discussion: if the apprentice's evidence does not meet the requirements to achieve the pass descriptors for the professional discussion on their first assessment attempt, a further, different full professional discussion assessment of the apprentice will be carried out.
+Interview: if the apprentice's evidence does not meet the requirements to achieve the pass descriptors for the interview on their first assessment attempt, a further, different full interview assessment of the apprentice will be carried out.
 The apprentice will not be permitted to add evidence to the portfolio of evidence following a resit.